 Accordingly, the candidate is required to demonstrate the ability to effectively carry out these functions bi-directionally.
 Test items include both formal and informal/colloquial language, technical and legal terminology, and special vocabulary or other specialized language use which is part of the active vocabulary of a highly articulate speaker.
 The FCICE is offered only for Spanish/English, since that is the primary interpreting need in the federal judiciary.

 Practice exams are available for both the Written and Oral Examinations.
 The practice exams include representative items from previously administrations.
-As part of your preparation for the tests it is important that you review and understand the information contained in the Examinee handbook.

 The practice Oral Examination is a one-half length of an actual examination.
 The prompts are provided to offer representative experience, but professional scoring is not provided as part of the oral practice exam.
 It is suggested that candidates record their responses and evaluate those responses using the scoring keys provided.